Best Colors for Dining Room Drama

 These bold paint colors are guaranteed to transform any dining room from okay to extraordinary

 It's designed to set the stage for special events: mealtime celebrations with family and friends.
 So why not create a worthy backdrop for the festivities?
-The bold paint colors we've chosen on the following pages are guaranteed to transform any dining room from okay to extraordinary
+The bold dining room paint color ideas we've chosen on the following pages are guaranteed to transform any dining room from okay to extraordinary

 The cocooning color on these faux-paneled walls helps harmonize the varied wood tones throughout the room.
 But that's only part of the story.
 Extending the deep shade to the crown and panel moldings and to the windows and their trim gives the space a seamless look—and the airy white ceiling a lift.